tediak/dotfiles/README.md

 ln -s $DOTFILES/tmux $HOME/.config/tmux
 ```

-WARNING: Check out line 16 of the [script](./tmux-sessionizer.zsh), you probably want to adapt directories used in find command.
+> ⚠️ Warning: Check out line 16 of the [script](./tmux-sessionizer.zsh), you probably want to adapt directories used in find command.

 ### [zsh](./zsh)